GEAR REVIEW – Pat’s Backcountry Beverages fills my world with unicorns and rainbows, oh and beer.

 - Securely reattach reaction cup to carbonator bottle cap and then that to the carbonator bottle

 - Unlock lever, pump it about 6 times to 45 degrees, re-lock lever

 - Shake magical beverage side to side for about 2 minutes and then set aside for 1 minute

 - Unlock lever, lift lever beyond 45 degrees to near 90 degrees releasing pressure

 - Unscrew cap and enjoy your backcountry brew!!

-The Process in Pictures:easy to follow video on how to use their set-up to make your very own backcountry carbonated brewskis.
+[nggtags gallery=brew-process] The first few backcountry beer making attempts have a bit of a learning curve to conquer, but have no fear – Pat’s Backcountry Beverages has an easy to follow video on how to use their set-up to make your very own backcountry carbonated brewskis.
 Two beer concentrates are currently available, a sweet ale, Pale Rail (5.2% ABV), and a malty Black Hops (6.1% ABV), with the latter being my go-to backcountry brew.
 The packets are $10 for a set of four, so each beer costs about as much as a Bud Light during happy hour.
 Pat’s also makes all-natural soda concentrates for those purveyours of the non-alcoholic pop variety.

 Bottom Line – Pat’s Backcountry Beverages brings the ol’ pub to the backcountry without muling in a keg on ye ol back.

 Addict Disclaimer – Thrillseekers Anonymous was provided with Pat’s Backcountry Beverages for this review.
 The opinions expressed above are my own and reflect my experience with Pat’s Backcountry Beverages.
 No one can buy my love!